 Whilst designing products for Y.S Collective, Kamp also began to undertake design contract work for clients, eventually leading to his co-founding of product and spatial design studio Think & Shift.
 Under the Think & Shift brand, he designed award winning products, spaces and experiences for companies such as Microsoft, Auckland Transport, I Love Ugly, BoConcept, and many more.

-In 2015 Kamp became increasingly frustrated by the unsustainable practices, technological restrictions and monotonous outputs of the industrial mindset.
-He sold his shares in Think & Shift and left the company to build KAMP.studio; a practice that would allow him to transition from industrial design toward the emerging field of post-industrial design, to focus on his creative energy on the exploration of more ethical and elegant alternatives to mass production.
+In 2015 Kamp became increasingly frustrated by the unsustainable practices, technological restrictions and monotonous outputs of industrial design.
+He sold his shares in Think & Shift and left the company to build KAMP.studio; a practice that would allow him to transition from industrial design toward the emerging field of post-industrial design, to focus on his creative energy on the exploration of more expressive and more elegant alternatives to conventional product design,